Cigoler/product-catalog/src/content/products/153-hollow-egg.md

 ---
-title: 'Buffalo Bills - Litho'
+title: 'Hollow Egg'
-description: 'Buffalo Bills from the NFL.
-Awesome bauble which is used with our generic bauble housing.
-2 versions one with text and the famous logo or why not make it stand out more with a choice of players.
-Bruce Smith.
-Jim Kelly.
-Josh Allen or Steffon Diggs.'
+description: 'Everyone loves a suprise.
+Great way to give give someone a hidden suprise.
+All you have to do is pause the print and pop something in the egg and continue..'
 category: 'Eggs'
-catalogue number: '064'
+catalogue number: '153'
 tags: [
-    'bauble',
+    'egg',
-    'buffalo',
+    'suprise',
-    'bills',
+    'cool',
     ]
 featured: true
 pubDate: '2023-12-20'
-heroImage: '/images/064.jpg'
+heroImage: '/images/153.jpg'
 ---

-Placeholder content for Buffalo Bills - Litho.
+Placeholder content for Hollow Egg.